karrick/golfw/README.md

 ## Example

+Here is a very simple example that streams from standard input to standard output, but buffers input until at least 512 bytes read, and breaks only on newline characters.

-See a full example in the examples/log-rotator/ directory.
+See a more practical example in the `examples/log-roller/` directory.

 ```Go
 func Example() error {